kyleabeauchamp/FitEnsemble/docs/source/command_line.rst

 :Date: |today|

-Running fit_ensemble via the command line
+Running FitEnsemble via the command line
 =========================================

 Help using this script is available at the command line: